I tested 6 of the best silk pillowcases – after six months of sleeping on them, these are the ones I'd buy again

 Are silk pillowcases actually better for you?

-Whilst silk pillowcases aren't necessarily 'better' for you, this silk bedding does have benefits that cotton or synthetic fabrics don't.
+Whilst silk pillowcases aren't necessarily 'better' for you, silk bedding does have benefits that cotton or synthetic fabrics don't.

 A silk pillowcase is also a great option for hot sleepers.
 'Silk is temperature-regulating, so it'll help keep you cool and comfortable throughout the night,' explain Emily and Jonathan Attwood, founders of luxury bedding brand scooms.